artemmufazalov/video_monkey_backend/README.md

 ### `general settings`
 ```
 NODE_ENV=development / production
-PORT=port number (e.g. to run the app on localhost://5000 should be set to 5000)
+PORT=port number (e.g. to run the app on http://localhost:5000 should be set to 5000)
+FRONTEND_ORIGIN=the url of your website (e.g. http://localhost:3000)
 ```
 ### `jwt configs`
 ```